-The QAO will assess a portion of the quality system periodically as resources allow.
+The QAO will assess a portion of the quality system periodically as resources allow, typically this is completed annually.
 The assessment may be either a management or technical assessment.
 The QAO may use assessment tools, including, but not limited to: quality systems audits, management systems reviews, peer reviews, technical reviews, performance evaluations, data quality assessments, readiness reviews, technical system audits, and surveillance.
-The Technical System Audits SOP ensures the process is standardized and effectively evaluates the implementation of the quality system documents (e.g., QMP, QAPP, SOPs).
+The SWQB's Technical System Audit SOP ensures the process is standardized and effectively evaluates the implementation of the quality system documents (e.g., QMP, QAPP, SOPs).
+The qualifications for conducting assessments of the SWQB quality system are described in the Organization Competence and Personnel Training section of this QMP.

 Once the specific management or technical area to be assessed has been identified, the specific tool, the frequency of assessments, and the roles and responsibilities of the assessors will be selected.
 The QAO has the necessary authority to conduct assessments of the SWQB, including access to programs and managers, access to documents and records, and freedom to pursue quality-related issues for the Bureau.
-The QAO will be either competent or will actively seek training for the purposes previously listed.
 The QAO will ensure they have no real or perceived conflict of interest, and no direct involvement or responsibility for the work being assessed.
-The results of the assessment will be reported to the Bureau Chief, applicable Program Manager, and Project Manager.
+The results of the assessment will be reported to the applicable Program Manager, Team Supervisor and Project Manager.
+If assessments identify quality assurance issues that significantly impact the conclusions drawn from the environmental data, the QAO will notify the SWQB Chief for further action.
+The SWQB SOP for Technical System Audits describes in detail how nonconformance to planning documents is addressed by management.